Love is not just a feeling—it’s a spiritual force that shapes who we become and how we treat the world. Love thrives when power struggles fade.

 choosing unity over being “right”

-Encourage love that protects and uplifts, not love that controls or diminishes.
+Encourage love that protects and uplifts others, not love that controls or diminishes.

 Discovering an inner peace you can live within today — one that contributes to the well-being of all.